 Machine-washable diapers are reusable, which may appeal to the environmentally conscious pet owner.
 The washable styles require disposable pads that are inserted into the diaper lining.
 While washable diapers cost more initially than disposables, they are a better value long-term.

-- Joybies Piddle Pants are made of a stretchy fabric and come in red, navy blue or Christmas.
-They are meant to be used with disposable Joybies Pads for Piddlers, found on the same page.
+- Joybies Piddle Pants are made of a stretchy fabric and come in red, navy blue, hot pink, or a red or green Christmas theme.
+They are meant to be used with disposable Joybies Pads for Piddlers, found on the same site.
 To determine the right size for the Piddle Pants, measure your cat from the collar to the base of its tail.
 Reviewers on Amazon note that the Piddle pants stay on, and cats don't seem to be too bothered by wearing them.
 Some reviewers also note that instead of the piddle pads, they use a feminine hygiene pad due to price.
-The pants retail for under $30 on Joybies, and you can pick up pads for less than $13.
+The pants retail for about $34 to $36 on Joybies, and you can pick up pads for about $15.

 Disposable diapers have absorbent padding built into the diaper and do not require an extra pad.

 - Peepers, which are sized by the pet's weight, have elastic gathers and adjustable tabs that won't pull fur.
-A package of 10 small diapers costs less than $14.
+A package of 10 small diapers costs about $13.

 - Simple Solution disposable dog diapers, which can be used for cats, are also sized by weight and waist circumference.
-Features include gathered edges and repositionable tabs.
-A package of 12 small diapers sells for less than $13.
+Features include gathered edges and tabs you can reposition.
+A package of 12 small diapers sells for about $9 and a package of 30 is a little under $20.
 Reviewers note that the diapers are absorbent and fit well, but many suggest that baby diapers may be more absorbent.

 You can also try regular baby diaper brands.
 These often cost less than pet diapers.
 However, finding the right size for your cat and making modifications so the diaper fits well may take some trial and error.